viamrobotics/docs/docs/registry/create/_index.md

 This interface defines how your model's server responds to API requests.

-To ensure the client interface you create returns the expected results, use the appropriate client interface defined in <file>components/\<resource-name\>/client.py</file> or <file>services/\<resource-name\>/client.py</file> in the [Viam SDK's GitHub repository](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/) as a reference.
+To ensure the client interface you create returns the expected results, use the appropriate client interface defined in <file>components/\<resource-name\>/client.py</file> or <file>services/\<resource-name\>/client.py</file> in the [Viam Python SDK](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/) as a reference.

-For example, the `base` component client is defined in [<file>viam-python-sdk/src/viam/components/base/client.py</file>](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/base/client.py).
+For example, the `base` component client is defined in the [<file>client.py</file>](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/base/client.py) file.

 See [Valid APIs to implement in your model](#valid-apis-to-implement-in-your-model) for more information.